Campus Improvement Plan

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 1: Tiger Trail School has highly experienced teachers who will need to continue to learn and grow together as a professional learning community in order to increase student achievement in all classrooms.
-Root Cause: Increase in student developmental and social emotional support needs across campus impacts academic achievement and requires additional collaboration and staff support systems.
+Problem Statement 1: Tiger Trail School has highly experienced teachers who will need to continue to learn and grow together as a professional learning community in order to increase student achievement and behavioral supports in all classrooms.

 Problem Statement 2: The Tiger Trail School student population continues to grow and there is a need for additional staff members.
-Root Cause: Tiger Trail added a dual language program, which increases the desire of the community to choose Tiger Trail School.
-Furthermore, after COVID, our numbers are naturally increasing.

 Family and Community Engagement